 You’ve now taught 3 students how to manage crayons.
 And as you address issues during the next few months, you will be given opportunities to teach the other 25 students.

 This is not good use of your time!
-It is not good use of your students’ time!
-Although it feels frustratingly slow when you’re itching to get that first math unit underway, it actually saves time in the long run to introduce classroom materials formally.
+It is not a good use of your students’ time!
+Although it feels frustratingly slow when you’re itching to get that first math unit underway, it actually saves time, in the long run, to introduce classroom materials formally.
 Teach it right from the beginning, or you’ll be teaching it all year long!

 - Establishing use

 Below is an example of how these steps may look in action.
 The teacher is setting up guidelines for using scissors.

 (This can be as simple or elaborate as you’d like.
 In this scenario, the teacher is using a more elaborate introduction.)

 The teacher has a pair of dull-tipped, closed scissors in an open-top shoebox.
 I have something in this box that we will be using in our class.
 You can feel it, but don’t guess what is.
 Instead, just tell one word that describes what you feel.